-Owned by Dubai Electricity and Water Authority (DEWA), the third phase will be developed by a Masdar-led consortium.
-The consortium won the project in July 2016, as a result of offering the lowest recorded bid for a solar plant at the time, valued at 2.99 US cents per kilowatt hour (kW/h).
+Owned by Dubai Electricity and Water Authority (DEWA), the third phase was developed by Shuaa Energy 2, the project company that includes Masdar, EDF Renewables and DEWA.
+A Masdar and EDF consortium won the project in July 2016, after offering the lowest recorded bid for a solar plant at the time, valued at 2.99 US cents per kilowatt-hour (kW/h).

-Construction of Phase 3 began in Januar 2017.
-The first 200 MW came on stream in April 2018, becoming the largest solar power plant to track the path of the sun, and first of its kind in the Middle East.
-The second 300 MW is scheduled to be completed by April 2019, and the final 300 MW is planned for April 2020, to coincide with the World Expo 2020 in Dubai.
+Construction of Phase 3 began in January 2017, with financial close achieved in June 2017.
+The first 200 MW came on stream in April 2018, becoming the largest solar power plant to track the path of the sun, and the first of its kind in the Middle East.
+The second 300 MW was completed in 2019, and the final 300 MW in 2020.
+The project was inaugurated in November 2020.

 Phase 3 powers 240,000 homes and contributes to climate change mitigation by offsetting 1.4 million tonnes of CO2 emissions per year.